abuzbabasm5-alt/WClient/README.md

 Full license text: [https://www.gnu.org/licenses/gpl-3.0.en.html](https://www.gnu.org/licenses/gpl-3.0.en.html)

----

 ## Disclaimer of Warranty

-This software is provided **“AS IS”**, without warranty of any kind, express or implied, including but not limited to fitness for a particular purpose or non‑infringement.
+This software is provided **“AS IS”**, without warranty of any kind, express or implied, including but not limited to fitness for a particular purpose or non-infringement.

 ## Limitation of Liability